Joelith/knife-oraclepaas/README.md

   <tr>
     <td><tt>name</tt></td>
     <td>String</td>
-    <td>The name of the storage container.
+    <td>The name of the security application.
 Note you do not need to pass the '/Compute-[identity-domain]/[username]/' string in the name.
 This will be automatically prepended</td>
     <td></td>
   </tr>
   <tr>